4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 ---
-## Multiline
+## Multilínea

 This property is available for [inputs objects](input_overview.md) containing expressions of the Text type and fields of the Alpha and Text type.
-It can have three different values: Yes, No, Automatic (default).
+Puede tener tres valores diferentes: Sí, No, Automático (por defecto).

 #### Automático
 - In single-line inputs, words located at the end of lines are truncated and there are no line returns.